EGI-Federation/ansible-style-guide/CONTRIBUTING.md

 Once you open a pull request, maintainers will review your code using the built-in code review process in Github PRs.
 The process at this point is as follows:

 1. A maintainer will review your code and merge it if no changes are necessary.
-Your change will be merged into the cookbooks's `master` branch and will be noted in the project's `CHANGELOG.md` at the time of release.
+Your change will be merged into the repository's `master` branch and will be noted in the project's `CHANGELOG.md` at the time of release.
 1. If want your contribution to motivate your inclusion in the authorship, please add a line to that effect in the pull request
 2. If a maintainer has feedback or questions on your changes they they will set `request changes` in the review and provide an explanation.

 ### Obvious Fix Policy

-Small contributions, such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted without signing the contribution for the DCO.
+Small contributions, such as fixing spelling errors, where the content is small enough to not be considered intellectual property can be made against the master branch

 As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
 Assuming the change does not affect functionality, some common obvious fix examples include the following: